-The brain injury attorneys at Ganong Law are experienced with the medicine and the law of brain injury cases.
+The brain injury attorneys at Ganong Law in Bakersfield, CA, are experienced with the medicine and the law of brain injury cases.
 We have the medical expertise to explain how your brain injuries affected your life and the legal expertise to demonstrate the damages you and your family suffered.

 If you are a head injury or brain injury victim, you may be facing significant work and lifestyle changes.
 You might need cognitive rehabilitation or another form of therapy.

-A Ganong Law brain injury attorney will consult with health and life care specialists, vocational experts, economists, and other technical experts to determine what your traumatic brain injury has cost you – and how you deserve to be compensated.
+A Ganong Law in Bakersfield, CA, brain injury attorney will consult with health and life care specialists, vocational experts, economists, and other technical experts to determine what your traumatic brain injury has cost you – and how you deserve to be compensated.

 Your brain injury attorney will speak with your friends, family members, co-workers, and other acquaintances to put together an accurate picture of your life before your severe brain injury – and after the head injury.

-The brain injury attorneys at the Ganong Law offer you a free, no-obligation consultation.
+The brain injury attorneys at the Ganong Law in Bakersfield, CA, offer you a free, no-obligation consultation.
 After we hear your story, we will be able to tell you what legal options may be available to you.